stanley-gu/standardsCh/chapter.md

 different software applications and their main features, located here:
 <http://sbml.org/SBML_Software_Guide/SBML_Software_Matrix>.

-However, several applications will be mentioned here
+However, a few select applications will be mentioned here due to their significant impact on the community, unique features, and were previously referred to in the text.

-There are some applications however that are worth mentioning specifically because they have some special characteristic.
-Table 1 lists a number of applications which are being actively maintained, have a reasonably large user base and offer facilities that are either unique or well done.
-I have not mentioned any stochastic simulators in Table 1 because many of these are still immature.

 * * * *